Linus4/eldritchinstinct/main.typ

 === Tomes

 You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in foreign languages and often provide only a partial or inaccurate understanding of the Mythos.
-An *Initial Reading* allows the reader to get an overview of the knowledge that is contained in the tome.
-The reader gains Insight equal to the tome’s *Mythos Rating*.

-Further *study* of the tome takes a few days, after which you may increase your MK by the tome’s Mythos rating.
-Every time, though, you must gain a Broken notch.
+When you read a tome during an ongoing scenario, gain Insight equal to the tome's *Mythos Rating*, which is a value between 3 and 10.
+Further study during Downtime (p. #pageref(<downtime>)) directly increases your MK by the tome's Mythos Rating, but you also gain a Broken notch.

-#align(center, image("images/chamber-mystery-1600-hablot-knight-browne_cut.png", width: 60%))
+#place(center+bottom, dy: -15pt)[#image("images/chamber-mystery-1600-hablot-knight-browne_cut.png", width: 75%)]

 #pagebreak()

 === Spells

-When you cast a spell, which you can learn from studying certain tomes, you must pay its cost and spend the specified casting time.
-If you cast a spell, but do not have sufficient MP, subtract the remainder from your STR instead.
+When you cast a spell, which you can learn from studying certain tomes, you must pay its cost and spend the specified casting time (see p. #pageref(<bestiary_spell>)).
+If you do not have sufficient Magic Points (MP), subtract the remainder from your STR instead.

-For its *First Evocation*, you must also make a MK save that you cannot re-roll by spending MK.
-On a fail, you must either start over and learn the spell from scratch, or you make a second MK save which you may subsequently re-roll.
+==== First Evocation

-However, if you fail the second save without starting over, the spell is cast, but all spell costs are multiplied by d4 and the Warden rolls on the *Miscast Table*.
+The first time you cast a particular spell, you must also make a WIL save.
+Even on a fail, the spell is cast, but all spell costs are multiplied by d4 and the Warden rolls on the *Miscast Table*.

 #table(
   columns: (auto, 1fr, 1fr),